dewe/eslab/README.md

 ## suggestions for excercises

-* complete commandHandler functionality (i.e. green tests)
+* complete commandHandler functionality and ui buttton
 * add optimistic locking
 * use a dedicated event store, such as serialized.io